cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

 $JAVA_HOME/bin/java -XX:+TraceBytecodes HelloJoin > hellojoin.base
 ```

-This takes a few seconds on even the smallest programs, so be patient if you're attempting it on something *real*.
+This takes a few seconds on even the smallest programs, so be patient if you're attempting it on something... *real*.

 If you open `hellojoin.base` you'd see there's _a lot_ of output, and it always starts with something like this: